The best alternative providers to LightStream for personal loans.

 This online lender is one of the first lenders to use blockchain technology, making the application process faster, more transparent and safer.
 In addition to personal loans, it launched an option for a personal line of credit.
 While LightStream is great for large purchases, Upgrade’s loans skew smaller: $1,000 to $50,000.
 It has slightly more relaxed credit requirements, with a minimum credit score of 620 to apply.
 And instead of an annual income requirement, borrowers must have at least $1,000 available a month after paying bills and other expenses.

 Upgrade’s rates are competitive, but not as competitive as LightStream’s.
 The rates can be high for lower credit borrowers.
-APRs range from 6.99%-35.97%, including a 1% to 6% origination fee.
-It also only offers a choice between two loan terms: 36 months or 60 months.
+APRs range from 6.99% to 35.97%, including a 1% to 6% origination fee.
+It also only offers a choice between two loan terms: 3 to 5 years.

 Like LightStream, FreedomPlus lets you apply with a cosigner to meet requirements and qualify for a more competitive rate.
 It also offers a discount to borrowers who can prove they have more than $40,000 in retirement savings.